-The prospective developer, Chuck Whittall, was present and agreed with the staff recommendation.
+The prospective developer, Chuck Whittall of Unicorp National Developments, was present and agreed with the staff recommendation.

 During public comment, no members of the public were present to speak on the matter.
 After public comment, the PZC members briefly discussed school capacity and surrounding wetland areas.
 A motion was made by Commissioner Boers and seconded by Commissioner Wade to recommend that the proposed amendment, Amendment 2023-1-P-FLUE-1 (fka 2023-1-A-1-1), be transmitted to the state reviewing agencies.
-The motion was carried on a 6-1 vote.
+The motion carried on a 6-1 vote.

-Motion / Second David Boers / Jaja Wade
+Motion / Second David Boers / JaJa Wade

-Voting in Favor George Wiggins, Jaja Wade, Walter Pavon, Eddie Fernandez,
+Voting in Favor George Wiggins, JaJa Wade, Walter Pavon, Eddie Fernandez,